India is a land of many festivals. Back home, as Holi or Diwali approaches, air seems heavy with festive anticipation.

 -Add coriander seeds (crushed) and mix well.

--Now add boiled mashed potatoes.
+-Now add mashed boiled potatoes and green peas.
 Mix gently and cook for 4-5 minutes.

 -After 5 minutes, add coriander powder, chilly powder, black salt, salt, garam masala and dry mango powder.

--Mix well and let the mixture cook for some time till everything mingles together and you can smell nice aroma.
+-Mix well and let the mixture cook for some time till everything combines together and you can smell nice aroma.
+Also add fresh, chopped coriander.

--Once stuffing is ready transfer it in a plate and let it cool down for some time.
+-Once stuffing is ready, transfer it in a plate and let it cool down.

--Cover the dough with a wet kitchen towel and let it rest for 10-15 minutes.
+-Cover the dough with a damp cloth and let it rest for 10-15 minutes.

--After 15 minutes, take the dough and divide it in 8 same size pieces.
+-After 15 minutes, take the dough and divide it in 7 same sized balls.

 -In a meanwhile, heat the enough oil in deep kadai/wok for deep frying at low heat.

--Cut this rolled oval in two equal parts to get two semi-circles.
+-Cut this rolled oval in two equal parts at the center to get two semi-circles.

 -Take one part and apply thin layer of water all over the edges.